Osservatorio for independent thinking: History

 In 2022 the Governors of the Central Banks of France, Italy, the Netherlands, Spain, Germany and Portugal, along with the President of the Osservatorio, signed a Memorandum of Understanding (MoU) in order to improve economic and financial literacy among young Europeans.
 This agreement marked the entrance of the Governors into the International Advisory Board chaired by Andrea Ceccherini.
 The MoU was the culmination of a series of meetings held as part of the “Young Factor” project, which included participation from key European Central Bank leaders: Jean-Claude Trichet (President of the European Central Bank from 2003 to 2011 and Governor of the Bank of France from 1993 to 2003), Joachim Nagel (President of the Bundesbank since 2022), François Villeroy de Galhau (Governor of the Bank of France since 2015), Ignazio Visco (Governor of the Bank of Italy from 2011 to 2023), Klaas Knot (President of the Dutch Central Bank), and Pablo Hernández de Cos (Governor of the Bank of Spain from 2018 to 2024).

 On March 31, 2023, the president of the ECB Christine Lagarde took part in an event held by the Osservatorio, where she answered questions from 450 European students.
 Discussions centred on the creation of a Eurobarometer to evaluate the competencies and education levels of future EU citizens, paired with the idea of an annual day dedicated to showcasing its results and advancing financial literacy among young people.

-In November 2024, the Osservatorio Permanente Giovani-Editori marked its 25th anniversary with an event in Rome, held at the Salone delle Fontane in the EUR district.
+In November 2024, the Osservatorio marked its 25th anniversary with an event in Rome, held at the Salone delle Fontane in the EUR district.
 The ceremony was attended by the President of the Italian Republic, Sergio Mattarella, and the President of the Osservatorio alongside students, teachers, and a delegation from the Osservatorio.
 During the event, President Sergio Mattarella delivered a speech and engaged with questions from some of the approximately 1,000 high school students present.

 The event also featured the presentation of the Osservatorio’s international initiative Doubt and Debate, which aims to foster informed citizenship among young people while combating misinformation and the spread of fake news.
 The initiative involves international media collaborations with CNN, The New York Times, The Wall Street Journal, and The Washington Post.
 The project also maintains partnerships with Italian media organizations including Rai, Mediaset, La Repubblica, La Stampa, Il Sole 24 Ore, and Il Giornale, as well as Spanish media organizations such as El País, Cinco Días, ABC, LAVANGUARDIA, and SER.